shadowtraveler/Power_anomaly_detection/README.md

 * Python 3.6

 ## Guide
-Before you start this program, make sure to change your local path and filename in readfile.py. python3 readfile.py
+Before you start this program, make sure to change your local path and filename in readfile.py.<br>
+python3 readfile.py
+default wiil show a picture for test.